 The development of food allergies is believed to be driven by topical exposure to invisible, ever-present food particles in the environment (like peanut dust) through skin that is broken due to eczema.

-Here are two critical steps you can take to help protect your baby from developing a food allergy*:
+Here are two critical steps you can take to help minimize food allergy development*:

 1.)
 Create healthy, protective skin